try-supernova/developer-learn/docs/guide/kernel/communication/index.md

 title: Communication
 ---

-Pluto processes may communicate with the kernel in two ways, described below.
+Supernova processes may communicate with the kernel in two ways, described below.

 | Name                                                           | Type                       | Compare to... |
 |----------------------------------------------------------------|----------------------------|---------------|